 Each gel has the LEE name, the gel's measured f/stop loss value, and (when appropriate) the corresponding Kelvin color temperature correction and camera white balance icon, all printed directly onto the gel.
 Stated f/stop loss values are measured using a Sekonic light meter in a controlled test.
 These values compare the metered exposure of the bare flash with the metered exposure using the Rogue Gels placed over the flash head.

-"Best UV...Love it...Very easy to clean....It is housed in a super thin ring so vignetting is a non-issue, it has no noticeable effect on exposure / f-stop, and interestingly the first time I mounted it on the camera I accidentally dropped it on a hard case and not a speck of dirt or dust, leave alone a scratch !!"See more
+"Love it...On time...Very easy to clean....It is housed in a super thin ring so vignetting is a non-issue, it has no noticeable effect on exposure / f-stop, and interestingly the first time I mounted it on the camera I accidentally dropped it on a hard case and not a speck of dirt or dust, leave alone a scratch !!"See more

 B&H # TIUVP52 MFR # 52UVP

-"Good buy...Love it....Clear and easy to clean....I've honestly only used the filter one day, but I took a lot of pictures with the filter on and off, and looking at them on my computer, I can't really tell a difference."See more
+"good buy...Good one...Simple, inexpensive lens protection...I've honestly only used the filter one day, but I took a lot of pictures with the filter on and off, and looking at them on my computer, I can't really tell a difference."See more

 B&H # BWUVMC58 MFR # 66-070222